 You might qualify for help from an organization referred to as a tax clinic.
 There are a number of tax clinics throughout the United States participating in the Tax Court's Clinical Program.
 You may want to contact a clinic in your geographic area.
-The Internal Revenue Service (Taxpayer Advocate Service) has a list of tax clinics on its website.
+The Internal Revenue Service (Taxpayer Advocate Service) has a list of tax clinics on its Web site.
 The clinics have income restrictions, and a representative of the clinic will let you know whether you qualify to be represented.
-The Tax Court will send you information about tax clinics when you file your petition and when a Notice of Trial is sent to you.

-There is additional help from organizations we refer to as calendar call programs.
+There is additional help from organizations we refer to as pro bono programs.
 Tax practitioners volunteer their time to assist unrepresented low income taxpayers through professional organizations.
-If there is a participating Calendar Call Program in the city where you have requested trial, the Judge may identify the volunteer practitioners at the beginning of the trial session.
+If there is a participating Pro Bono Program in the city where you have requested trial, the judge may identify the volunteer practitioners at the beginning of the trial session.

-These tax clinics and Bar-related calendar call programs are not part of the Internal Revenue Service or the Tax Court.
-The Tax Court does not endorse or recommend any particular tax clinic or Bar-related calendar call program.
+These tax clinics and Bar-related pro bono programs are not part of the Internal Revenue Service or the Tax Court.
+The Tax Court does not endorse or recommend any particular tax clinic or Bar-related pro bono program.